-The VRS manages the risk within the portfolio using the effective duration or option-adjusted methodology.
+The System manages the risk within the portfolio using the effective duration or option-adjusted methodology.
 It is widely used in the management of fixed income portfolios in that it quantifies, to a much greater degree, the risk of interest rate changes.
 The methodology takes into account optionality on bonds and scales the risk of price changes on bonds depending upon the degree of change in rates and the slope of the yield curve.
+All of the System's fixed income portfolios are managed in accordance with the System's investment guidelines, most of which are specific as to the degree of interest rate risk that can be taken.

-At June 30, 2008, the Commonwealth had the following investments and maturities:
+At June 30, 2009, the Commonwealth had the following investments and maturities: